hoangsang17th/Flutter-Project-Template/README.md

                 |--repository.dart
             |--models -> Data modeling, fromJson, toJson
             |--providers -> Make queries with the API
-            |--repository -> Declare the implementation methods
+            |--repositories -> Declare the implementation methods
             |--datasources -> Here can be the details of the provider -> Split into local and internet data

         |--modulues